 Increasingly nowadays there is also an electronic display showing how soon the various numbered buses are likely to arrive, or how many stops away they are.

 Your ticket is valid on pretty much every bus you are likely to meet in the centre of the city (many have a number written in Blue, with the letter 'U' for 'Urbana' in front).

 Two exceptions, which need special tickets, are the Tourist Open-top Route 110, and the so-called 'Archeobus' (these are easy enough to spot, and (I would advise) avoid).
 Useful routes going between many of the important sights include numbers 62, 40, 64, 70,71, 75, 85, 175 and 'H' - but don't be afraid to experiment!
 The beauty of your unlimited ticket is that if the bus you are on takes an unexpected turn, you can always just hop off and try a different one!

-Sadly, the mini electric buses (e.g. 116, 117) which used to travel around central areas are now almost totally defunct.
-These used to be great fun (if somewhat bumpy!): they wove their way through the unbelievably narrow streets of the 'Centro Storico', often attracting amazed and envious looks from tired tourist groups as they clattered past.
-If they ever return (Bus 117 does still occasionally run) I strongly recommend trying them - but again be prepared to have to stand for a good part of the journey!
+Happily, many of the mini electric buses (e.g. 100, 117, 119) which travel around central areas are now back in service (the most lamented exception is Bus 116 - there is still a webpage describing its old route elsewhere on this site kept active for 'sentimental reasons'!).
+These are great fun (if somewhat bumpy!): they weave their way through the unbelievably narrow streets of the 'Centro Storico', often attracting amazed and envious looks from tired tourist groups as they clatter past.
+I strongly recommend trying them - but again be prepared to have to stand for a good part of the journey!